 The Hollywood star Clint Eastwood once upon a time was a soldier.
 Long before he dared anyone to make his day as famous Dirty Harry, he served as a swimming instructor at Fort Ord (Ft.
 Ord) in California.
 As fate (and luck) would have it, his swimming skills would come in beneficial.

 “I was drafted during the Korean War.
 None of us wanted to go… It was only a couple of years after World War II had ended.
 We said, ‘Wait a second?
 Didn’t we just get through with that?’”

-After his discharge in 1953, Eastwood attended L.A.
+After his discharge in 1953, Eastwood attended LA.
 City College and studied drama under the GI Bill.
 From humble origins in the movie business (he started on a $75-a-week contract with Universal Studios), he eventually found international fame in “spaghetti” westerns, the Dirty Harry series, and as an Oscar-winning director.

 Sergeant Highway in Heartbreak Ridge

 In 1986, he featured Marine Sgt.
 Thomas Highway.
 Sgt.
 Highway is a decorated veteran of two wars.
 On his last posting before retirement, he is surrounded by officers with no combat experience who view him as an odd, even dangerous, holdover.
 Sgt.
-Highway is assigned to train a group of undisciplined recruits including Cpl.
+Highway is assigned to train a group of undisciplined recruits, including Cpl.
 Stitch Jones, a slick hustler who has previously encountered Highway.
-As the old soldier prepares his men for a war they don’t believe will come, the U.S. invades Grenada.
+As the old soldier prepares his men for a war they don’t believe will come, the US invades Grenada.

 Clint Eastwood’s character is a fictional veteran of the battle at Heartbreak Ridge (as is one other character), for which he received the Medal of Honor.
 The movie itself is a fictional account of events during actual operations in Grenada.